-It’s Holiday Season and no matter from what religion you’re into or even if you’re atheist, this is a time you enjoy to spend with your family or friends since most of the people take some vacation or some days off.
+It’s Holiday Season, and no matter what religion you’re into or even if you’re atheist, this is a time you enjoy spending with your family or friends since most people take some vacation or some days off.

-Having said that, there’s a few things which really makes us cringe and annoy the hell out of our minds.
-For instance, there are some relatives or friends that fall into some categories that makes us a nervous wreck.
+A few things make us cringe and annoy the hell out of our minds.
+For instance, some relatives or friends fall into some categories that make us nervous wreck.
+Don’t be that guy.

-So, I’ll use these people examples to make a pretty credible similarities between them and the way you do Email or Mobile Marketing with your subscribers.
-For that, just imagine that the Subscriber is a family man or woman that is hosting a family dinner with all the family reunited talking about life stories and new developments.
+So, I’ll use these people’s examples to make pretty credible similarities between them and how you do Email Marketing and Automation with your subscribers.
+Imagine that a subscriber is a family man or woman hosting a family dinner with all the family reunited, talking about life stories and new developments.

-Regularly, there’s always a friend or a family member that really makes someone cringe or show a yellow smile when they show up by surprise at their door step.
-If you want to have a great time with your family and get nice presents, you really need to take care and avoid to be one of these characters.
+Regularly, a friend or family member makes someone cringe or show a yellow smile when they show up by surprise at their doorstep.
+Don’t be that guy.
+If you want to have a great time with your family and get lovely presents, you need to take care of and avoid being one of these characters.

-Please, don’t assume that these examples are in any way based on real – real life. 😉 They’re just fictions characters, that you can be familiar with somehow.
+Please, don’t assume that these examples are in any way based on real – real life. 😉 They’re just fictional characters that you can be familiar with somehow.

 So, let’s begin:

-Some brands are like this guy that you want to smack in the head and kick their butt out of your house to never come back again.
-Not happy by never talking to you since you’ve subscribed 5 years ago (do you still remember, after all this time?) and at the first message sent, they already have a sales pitch on it for you to buy their stuff.
+Some brands are like this guy you want to smack in the head and kick their butt out of your house, never coming back again.
+Not happy by never talking to you since you’ve subscribed five years ago (do you still remember, after all this time?) and at the first message sent, they already have a sales pitch on it for you to buy their stuff.
 Humm… not nice, right?

 2. That Pushy Brat of a Nephew Always Asking for a Present

 You know what I mean, right?
-You haven’t even said hi and he’s already asking if you have brought him a present?
+You haven’t even said hi, and he’s already asking if you have brought him a present?
 Where is it?
-Give me, give me, give me!!
+Give me, give me, give me!
 What do you do in this case?
-Well, for the family sake you swallow and give him a small plastic plane that you’ve bought at the seven’eleven at the corner just to shut him up.
+Well, for the family’s sake, you swallow and give him a small plastic plane you’ve bought at the seven-eleven at the corner just to shut him up.
 He complains anyway, so there’s no need to buy something more expensive.
 Also, usually one tries to avoid him at any cost.

 Almost every family has someone like this one.
-You don’t ear from him or she the entire year, but it shows up for the family banquete to feast and have some new project or endeavor for what needs some funds.
-So, you need to give an excuse every time to skip that and he goes for the next in the room.
-Com’on man!
-He stays an entire year without a single phone call or message to know if you’re alright or if you needed something but it shows up at the Holidays to ask for money.
+You don’t hear from them the entire year, but it shows up for the family banquet to feast and have some new project or endeavour for what needs some funds.
+So, you need to give an excuse every time, and he goes for the next in the room.
+C’mon man!
+He stays an entire year without a single phone call or message to know if you’re alright or needed something, but it shows up at the Holidays to ask for money.